fishnal/Public-Spotify-Queue/design/host/host.md

 	+ List of requested songs
 + Dropdown menu
 	+ Includes `public`, `songs-only`, `private`, and `closed`
+	+ `closed` is the only option that affects the host's song requests display area
 + List of requested songs
 	+ Shows who requested it on the right hand side
 		+ Displayed in either